daily-co/daily-js/README.md

 #### `updateParticipants(propertiesObject)`

 Syntactic sugar for updating multiple participants with a single call.
 The `propertiesObject`'s keys are participant session ids and values are the `properties` objects described above.
-Internally, loops over the keys and calls `updateParticipant()` multiple times.
+Internally, this method just loops over the keys and calls `updateParticipant()` multiple times.

 Returns `this`.